returaxel/Console-Coding-babysteps/Homework/assignments.md

 ## You need to know...

-In order to complete this assignment, you need one or more loops.
+In order to complete this assignment, you will be a lot better of with the while loop.
+Although a for loop could suffice or even be better depending on how you design this program, for now, we focus on the while loop.

 So far, we've briefly looked in to the while loop.
 The while loop lets you loop and repeate a block of code until your conditions are met, and you want to exit the loop.
 This is called iteration.